 If you were previously backing up an external hard drive that failed, and you would like to download the files from that drive on to a new external hard drive, follow our instructions for downloading files after replacing a drive.

-The Code42 app does not support backups of UNC file paths (such as //SERVERNAME/Users/).
+The Code42 app does not support backups of Windows uniform naming convention (UNC) file paths, such as //SERVERNAME/Users/.
 If you include UNC paths in the backup file selection, the files appear to back up properly, but those files cannot be restored.

 If the file or folder has been deleted from the device (and you didn't want it to be), you can download the deleted file to its original location.